unisse-courses/s14-mp1/README.md

 *Santos Maria Joeme V.

-#Installing
+#Prerequisite
-*Clone or Download File
+Clone or Download File
+then
-*In Terminal/Cmd, type npm install then node index.js *In Browser, go to localhost:3000/
+In Terminal/Cmd, type npm install then node index.js

+#Running the test:
+In Browser, go to localhost:3000/
+- Register to an account
+then Login to the registered account
+*this is to register user account information in able to login to the account
+- Navigation Bar